Sl. No. | Tripura PGT Sociology Selection Test for Post Graduate Teacher (STPGT) Online Topic-Wise Model MCQs | Start Test |

 Land Reform and Its Consequences | Link | |

-(f) | Caste: Concept, Characteristics, Changing Perspective | Link |
+(f) | Caste: Concept, Characteristics and Changing Perspective | Link |

-Tribe: Concept, Characteristics, Changing Perspective | ||
+Tribe: Concept, Characteristics and Changing Perspective | Link | |

 (g) | Rural Society in India and Its Emerging Issues | Link |